AtomicSponge/ppms/README.md

 ## Settings

-Settings are found in the file *settings.json*.
+Settings can be found in the file *settings.json*.
 One will be created automatically the first time the program is ran.

 ### Keyboard events
 The MIDI note on/off messages.